joeywoah23/SupahBot/README.md

 ```

 For more information about handling docker containers, i refer to the [docker documentation](https://docs.docker.com/).

-**NOTE: You can provide more environment variables when running the docker container.
-Have a look at the Configuration env variables section for available variables**
+**NOTE: For a list of all supported environment variables, check the table below**

 ### Remotely
 There is a bunch of services online that allows deployment of docker containers.
 Some of them are even for free.
 I would recommend the following: